 Most serendipitous find…?
 Probably our fabric called Serendipity – it’s one of our best sellers!

-WM: Your creations are so vivid with individual personality!
+WM: All of Stitched’s creations are so vivid with individual personality!
 Two questions: Which one would you say is most “you” and why?

 I can’t pick one, the variety of colours are what excites me so much, like going into a pick’n’mix shop.
 Each colour to me creates a different mood or feeling and stimulates my mind in different ways.
 You can see our colour guide here.

 If I had to pick a colour group, it would be blue – interestingly, it has been scientifically proven that everyone (even non-sighted people), possess a special receptor that senses blue light.

 [WM NB: Elinor’s talking about cryptochromes!
 Prepare yourself for a fascinating rabbit-hole of one of the less understood points of similarity between humans, animals and all our best plant friends.]

 But for me, quite simply, blues always remind me of the sky – whether it is on a sunny day (aquamarine blue) or late at night (midnight blue) – the sky is where we dream, reflect and it always helps me gain a sense of perspective.

 WM: If one of your creations could be brought to life for an afternoon, which one would you most want to have a tea with and why?

 Pantone’s colour of the year 2019 is Live Coral: it energizes and enlivens us.
 It symbolises our need for optimism and joyful pursuits – our desire for playful expression.

 Representing the fusion of modern life, coral is a nurturing colour that appears in our natural surroundings and at the same time, displays a lively presence.